 This film's title was spoofed in Le spie vengono dal semifreddo (Dr. Goldfoot and the Girl Bombs (1966)) which translates literally into English as "The Spies who came in from the Semi-Cold". or more idiomatically "The Spies who came in from the Frozen Custard".

-According to Wikipedia, in 2005, the 50th anniversary of the Dagger Awards, John le Carré's. novel, The Spy Who Came in From The Cold, was awarded the 'Dagger of Daggers'; a one-time award given to the Golden Dagger winner regarded as the stand-out amongst all 50, previous winners throuhout the history of the Crime Writers' Association.
+According to Wikipedia, in 2005, the 50th anniversary of the Dagger Awards, The Spy Who Came in From The Cold was awarded the 'Dagger of Daggers', a one-time award given to the Golden Dagger winner regarded as the stand-out among all previous winners.

-The 50th anniversary of John le Carré's novel, was celebrated in 2013, with a new edition of the book, published by Penguin Books on 1st August of that year.
-The boook includes a "Fifty Years Later" introduction by John le Carré.
+The 50th anniversary of John le Carré's novel was celebrated in 2013, with a new edition of the book, published by Penguin Books on 1st August of that year.
+The book includes a "Fifty Years Later" introduction by John le Carré.